OpenNMT/OpenNMT/README.md

 * `score_gold`: If = 1, score the true target output as well.
 * `gpuid`: ID of the GPU to use (-1 = use CPU).
 * `gpuid2`: ID if the second GPU (if specified).

+#### Switching between GPU/CPU models
+By default, the model will always save the final model as a CPU model, but it will save the intermediate models as a CPU/GPU model depending on how you specified `-gpuid`.
+If you want to run beam search on the CPU with an intermediate model trained on the GPU, you can use `convert_to_cpu.lua` to convert the model to CPU and run beam search.

 #### GPU memory requirements/Training speed
 Training large sequence-to-sequence models can be memory-intensive.
 Memory requirements will